We care, and it shows!

 Ask the driver to let you take a picture of his driver’s license and truck company identification card.
 Take pictures of the following items on the scene so ensure that your Clearwater truck accident attorney can make a claim against all possible defendants:

-After you’ve collected information from the scene and received emergency medical treatment, the next call should be to an experienced Clearwater truck accident attorney that can begin a thorough investigation immediately.
+After you’ve collected information from the scene and received emergency medical treatment, the next call should be to an experienced truck accident attorney that can begin a thorough investigation immediately.
+We serve clients throughout Florida and have offices in Tampa, St. Petersburg, New Port Richey, and Brooksville.

 What Causes Truck Accidents?